Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Evaluation Framework

 In the simulator, the nanodevices are assumed to have capacitors for energy storage and utilize \ac{ZnO} nanowires for energy harvesting.
 The charging of capacitors is modeled as an exponential process that considers the energy-harvesting rate and interval (e.g., 6 pJ per sec and per 20 ms for harvesting from heartbeats and ultrasound-based power transfer, respectively~\cite{jornet2012joint}), as well as the storage capacity of the capacitors.
-The nanodevices exhibit intermittent behavior due to constraints related to energy harvesting and storage.
+The nanodevices exhibit intermittent behavior due to energy harvesting and storage constraints.
 This behavior is modeled through a \emph{Turn ON} threshold, where a nanodevice turns on if its current energy level exceeds the threshold.
 Once the energy is fully depleted, the nanodevice turns off and turns back on when its energy increases above the threshold.

 When the nanodevices are turned on, they periodically perform sensing or actuation tasks at a given sampling frequency or granularity.
-Each execution consumes a constant amount of energy, meaning that more frequent tasks result in higher energy consumption for each nanodevice.
+Each execution consumes a constant amount of energy, meaning that more frequent tasks result in higher energy consumption.
 The location of the event to be detected is assumed to be hard-coded by the experimenter.
-A nanodevice is considered to detect an event if it is turned on and the Euclidean distance between its location at the time of task execution and the location of the event is smaller than a predefined event detection threshold.
+A nanodevice is considered to detect an event if it is turned on and the Euclidean distance between its location at the time of task execution and the location of the event is smaller than a predefined detection threshold.

-In the communication between the anchor and a nanodevice, the anchor transmits beacons at a constant frequency and transmit power.
+In communication with a nanodevice, the anchor transmits beacons at a constant frequency and power.
 The nanodevices passively receive the beacons and actively backscatter a response, which consumes energy.
-The backscattered packets from the nanodevices contain two pieces of information: the time elapsed since their last passage through the heart and an event bit.
+The backscattered packets from the nanodevices contain two pieces of information: the time elapsed since their last passage through the heart and an event bit~\cite{pascual2024math}.
 These raw data points are then used by a flow-guided localization approach to localize an event.
-Whenever a nanodevice passes through the heart, the time elapsed since the last passage is envisioned to be reset to avoid accumulating multiple circulation periods.
-The event bit is set to logical "1" if a target event is successfully detected, and is envisaged to be reset in each passage through the heart.
+Whenever a nanodevice passes through the heart, the time elapsed since the last passage is reset to avoid accumulating multiple circulation periods.
+The event bit is set to logical "1" if an event is successfully detected, and is envisaged to be reset in each passage through the heart.

 The \ac{THz} channel is modeled by calculating the receive power for each pair of communicating devices and scheduling the invocation of the \emph{ReceivePacket()} method based on the corresponding propagation time.
 The channel model takes into account in-body path-loss and Doppler effects.
 The path-loss is determined by considering the attenuation and thickness parameters of the vessels, tissues, and skin.
 The Doppler effect is incorporated by evaluating the changes in relative positions between the nanodevices and the anchor over time.
 The \emph{ReceivePacket()} method checks for potential collisions by calculating the \ac{SINR} and discards the packet if the SINR falls below a predefined threshold for reception, known as the receiver sensitivity.